Contents

 Single and multi-camera connections

-The LCD screen on the encoder can be operated in single or multi-channel inputs.
-Refer to the following figures for input connection configurations and “Multi-Channel connections and behaviors.”
+The encoder’s LCD screen can be operated using single or multi-channel inputs.
+For input connection configurations and “Multi-Channel connections and behaviors,” refer to the following figures.

 The following camera combinations are supported: